Trustless Agents — with zkML

 This approach is a qualitative shift from "trust the platform" to "verify the computation."
 The performance characteristics make it viable for real applications, and the privacy properties make it suitable for sensitive use cases.

 The question now is execution: building the tooling, libraries, and applications that turn this infrastructure into practical systems.
 The technical foundation is solid, and we can see the roadmap clearly by following Ethereum's proving milestone.
-The rest is engineering.
+The rest is engineering — and some research 🔬.

 The path from "proving Ethereum blocks is impossible" to "proving 93% of blocks in under 12 seconds" took less than two years of focused engineering.
-The same trajectory is happening for AI inference verification.
-What seemed like science fiction - proving complex ML model execution in real-time while preserving privacy - is rapidly becoming a practical reality.
+The same trajectory is happening for verifiable trustless agents.
+What seemed like science fiction, proving complex ML model execution in real-time while preserving privacy, is rapidly becoming a practical reality.

 Real-time proving is the space race of zero knowledge, and JOLT-Atlas is applying the same breakthrough engineering to make verifiable AI agents practical.